 A SAF transaction is resolved when it receives a host response (forwarded approval or forwarded decline), or is too old to process (declined by Simplify, based on configuration).
 Transaction status in the database record will then be changed to “Complete”.

 If the Inquiry for a local decline results in a no record found response from Fusebox, then nothing further is done.

 If an Inquiry response indicates that a locally declined transaction was host approved, Simplify will automatically send a Void for the transaction (POS not involved).

-Voiding of a SAF Transactions
+POS-Requested Voiding of a SAF Transaction

 Simplify provides flexibility in POS management of SAF transactions by allowing the use of either the Fusebox token (“true token”) or the SAF token to request the voiding of a transaction that has been locally declined and host approved: